-- Playing an Honour Card for themselves or for another player (see section 3). - Playing a Recognition Card for themselves or for another player (see section 4). - Playing a Dishonour Card against another player (see section 5). - Playing a Fate Card (see section 8). - Discarding any number of cards from their hand and drawing the same amount from the top of the Main Deck, but not from the 3 face-up cards (see section 2.2). - Players may also play Counter Cards at certain times when it is not their turn (see section 6).
+- Playing an Honour Card for themselves or for another player (see section 3). - Playing a Recognition Card for themselves or for another player (see section 4). - Playing a Dishonour Card against another player (see section 5). - Discarding any number of cards from their hand and drawing the same amount from the top of the Main Deck, but not from the 3 face-up cards (see section 2.2). - Players may also play Counter Cards at certain times when it is not their turn (see section 6).